eamelink/sbt-purescript/README.md

 # Usage

-Add the following to the `project/plugins.sbt` of your project:
+To use a stable release, add the following to the `project/plugins.sbt` of your project:

     addSbtPlugin("net.eamelink.sbt" % "sbt-purescript" % "0.3.1")

+To use the latest from Github, add the following to the `project/plugins.sbt` of your project:

+    lazy val root = project.in(file(".")).dependsOn(sbtPurescript)
+    lazy val sbtPurescript = uri("git://github.com/eamelink/sbt-purescript")

 Then: